-Any of a group of rare, metabolic disease due to disordered hemoglobin synthesis.
-Porphyria typically runs in families and may cause episodic abdominal pain, skin changes, neuritis, and mental changes.
+Porphyria is any of a group of rare, metabolic disease due to disordered hemoglobin synthesis.
+It typically runs in families and may cause episodic abdominal pain, skin changes, neuritis, and mental changes.
 Certain drugs can precipitate acute attacks.
 Porphyria may have been the cause of the "madness" of George III of England.

 Causes of porphyriaPorphyria is caused by the accumulation of substances called porphyrins.
 These are chemicals formed in the body during the manufacture of heme (a component of hemoglobin) – the oxygen-carrying pigment in red blood cells).
 A block of this process causes a buildup of porphyrins, which can act as a poison.
 Such blocks may result from various genetic enzyme deficiencies.
 Porphyria may also be due to poisoning.